dimosr/monitorito/README.md

 ### Contributing

 Contributions back to the project are greatly welcome!
 To contribute a new functionality or a fix to an existing functionality:
+- fork the repo
 - develop your feature or make the fix to an existing feature
 - add a new unit test in the existing suite, either to expose the bug (if fixing an existing feature) or to cover all the functionalities of the new feature (if developing a new feature).
+- make a pull request
+The pull request will be reviewed and merged to the repo as soon as possible (if the above suggestions are followed).

 For more information about the project: check [here](https://monitorito.github.io/)